Zer0CoolX/Fedora-KDE-Minimal-Install-Guide/README.md

 sudo ./fedora-kde-install-req.sh
 ```

 This will install the packages, you will still need to execute the commands to enable SDDM, set the graphical.target and reboot.
-Those steps are detailed above in the "Required Packages" section of this guide.
+Those steps are detailed above in the [Required Packages](https://github.com/Zer0CoolX/Fedora-KDE-Minimal-Install-Guide#required-packages) section of this guide.
 You can also add to or extend the script to install other desired packages, include/automate additonal commands, etc.

 ## Tips
 The following are some bits of information to help with the processes in this guide.